issadw/issadw.github.io/call_for_papers.md

 title: Call For Papers
 ---

-## Special issue on IoT Systems, Services and Analytics for Developing Worlds for the Vietnam Journal of Computer Science (Springer, http://www.springer.com/40595)
+## Special issue on IoT Systems, Services and Analytics for Developing Worlds for the Vietnam Journal of Computer Science

 ### Introduction